 Is it time to short sell your home?

-For many homeowners, a short sale is preferential to foreclosure or bankruptcy when they can get the lender to forgive the remainder of the loan.
+For many homeowners, a short sale is an ideal way to avoid foreclosure or bankruptcy when they can negotiate with the lender to forgive the difference.

-First, figure out the true market value of your house.
-If your finances are already pushed to the limit, paying a licensed appraiser may not be an option.
-Therefore, a knowledgeable local REALTOR® that knows the current conditions of the West Palm Beach real estate market is the best way to get an accurate estimate of what your home could sell for.
+First, find out the true market value of your house.
+Since hiring a licensed appraiser may not work with your already tight budget, a qualified local real estate professional that knows the current conditions of the West Palm Beach real estate market is a sound way to get a realistic idea of your home's value.

 When you're ready to get started,